CZGabry/NewsArticles/README.md

 The author of this software is [Enrico Zimuel](https://github.com/ezimuel/).

-This software is released under the [Apache License](/LICENSE), Version 2.0.
+This software is released under the [Apache License](/LICENSE), Version 2.0.# NewsArticles